 Most patients don’t even realize they are using Bluetooth, they just know the devices work together.

 Yes, you can get a hearing aid without having all the connections.

 Depending on your insurance policy you may or may not have benefits for hearing instruments.
 We are always happy to check your insurance and let you know what they offer for you.
 We accept most insurances.

 How much are hearing aids?

-Hearing aids range in price from $900 to $3500 each.
-We work closely with each patient to meet their hearing needs by choosing a device that meets not only their hearing needs but lifestyle and budget.
-At Better Hearing Solutions we have payment plans and offer low monthly payments.
+Hearing aids range in price from $800 to $3200 each.
+We work closely with each patient to meet their hearing needs based on the types of hearing loss and their lifestyle.

 Can I make payments on my hearing aids?